geekodour/o/content/docs/updates/projects.md

 -   At this point, we realized that we had the wrong url printed all over our cards.
 Fortunately, the wrong url was available and we bought it and setup all the redirects etc.
 -   All good to go.
 The calendar has a online counterpart which is the [Daily Digest](https://daily.threesixfive.shop/), which is work in progress so a wait page there.
 -   We launched the store, just posted on instagram and not anything fancy.
 -   We got about more orders than we expected on day1.
+I honestly didn't expect even 1 order, but it feels so f'ing guilty to take money from friends idk how to process it.
+-   Friends purchasing the calendar is awesome but one thing I wanted to experiment with this project was to put ads on social media.
-But this is the immediate circle, guess this is the moment we were waiting for and what all of this was about, to learn how to sell things online.
+    -   But this is the immediate circle, guess this is the moment we were waiting for and what all of this was about, to learn how to sell things online.
 -   Let's see how things go from here.

 </div>